telerik/ajax-docs/controls/navigation/server-side-programming/events/templateneeded.md

 Occurs before template is being applied to the navigation node.

-The NodeDataBound event handler receives two arguments:
+The TemplateNeeded event handler receives two arguments:

 1. The Navigation that is loading the nodes.
 This argument is of type object, but can be cast to the **RadNavigation** type.